SwikritiT/swaglabs-tests/blog/blog.md

 ### Multibrowser Test execution in CI

-I updated the workflow to execute test in multiple browsers(chrome and firefox) in CI and this is how each framework performed.
+In this section, I have updated the workflow to execute tests in multiple browsers (Chrome and Firefox) using both Cypress and Playwright.
+Here’s how each framework performed.

 **Cypress**